Vkiranraj/llmTextGenerator/LOCAL_DEPLOYMENT.md

 - View the generated LLM text content
 - Copy or download the formatted content
 - Use for AI model training or analysis

+### 4. Monitor Content Changes
+- The system automatically monitors URLs for content changes
+- Monitoring runs daily at 2 AM
+- When changes are detected, the system automatically regenerates LLM text
+- View updated content in the web interface

 ### Logs and Debugging